Amiodarone

 Amiodarone is an antiarrhythmic medication used to treat and prevent a number of types of cardiac dysrhythmias.
-This includes ventricular tachycardia (VT), ventricular fibrillation (VF), and wide complex tachycardia, as well as atrial fibrillation and paroxysmal supraventricular tachycardia.
-Evidence in cardiac arrest, however, is poor.
+This includes ventricular tachycardia, ventricular fibrillation, and wide complex tachycardia, atrial fibrillation, and paroxysmal supraventricular tachycardia.
+Evidence of benefit for cardiac arrest is poor.
 It can be given by mouth, intravenously, or intraosseously.
 When used by mouth, it can take a few weeks for effects to begin.

 Common side effects include feeling tired, tremor, nausea, and constipation.
 As amiodarone can have serious side effects, it is mainly recommended only for significant ventricular arrhythmias.
 Serious side effects include lung toxicity such as interstitial pneumonitis, liver problems, heart arrhythmias, vision problems, thyroid problems, and death.
-If taken during pregnancy or breastfeeding it can cause problems in the fetus.
+If taken during pregnancy or breastfeeding it can cause problems in the fetus or the infant.
 It is a class III antiarrhythmic medication.
 It works partly by increasing the time before a heart cell can contract again.